 We work with a number of tour operators both in the UK and Ecuador to promote responsible tourism on the Islands.
 See below for a list of our current partners:

 In 2020, Steppes Travel celebrates 30 years of offering inspirational holidays to over 100 destinations worldwide.
 Their goal is simple – to create memorable and fulfilling holidays that benefit local people, wildlife and habitats as much as they do the traveller.
-Steppes’ generous 2018 donation will help fund a Citizen Science web portal, which will be instrumental in gathering the scientific evidence needed to help Galapagos become plastic pollution free.
-Their involvement in this ambitious programme shows their understanding of the depth of the issues faced.
+Steppes are currently helping female education in Galapagos by funding activities of the Gills Club on San Cristobal which helps to engage more girls in shark science and is led by local female shark researchers.
+Steppes have also supported our Plastic Pollution Free Galapagos programme.

 For over 65 years Metropolitan Touring have shared the wonders of Ecuador and Galapagos with the world, amassing thousands of unforgettable stories from their guests.
 They pride themselves on their warm and friendly Spirit, their Passion for the destinations where they operate, and their Vision for the future of our planet.
 Metropolitan have been supporting GCT for many years by donating cruises for fundraising prizes.

 Ecoventura is a family-owned luxury expedition cruise company.
 As both an owner and operator of upscale yachts, they provide transformative experiences by connecting explorers with Galapagos’ inspiring wildlife, while aiming to minimise their impact on its delicate ecosystem.
 Ecoventura is supporting GCT by donating cruises as fundraising prizes.